connectionloops/lib-jitsi-meet/README.md

-# Cloops Meet API library
+# TWA Meet API library

-You can use Cloops Meet API to create Cloops Meet video conferences with a custom GUI.
+You can use TWA Meet API to create TWA Meet video conferences with a custom GUI.

 ## Installation